avidalmeza/goldilocks/README.md

 git clone https://github.com/avidalmeza/goldilocks.git
 ```

-2. Create an environment from the environment.yml file and activate
+2. Create an environment from *environment.yml* and activate
 ```
 conda env create -f environment.yml conda activate goldilocks
 ```
 Make sure the virtual environment is activated before running the calculator from the command line.

-3. Open xs_calculator.py and set values
+3. Open *xs_calculator.py* and set values

+Refer to the [documentation](/documentation.md) for the calculator inputs and outputs as well as use guidelines.

-4. Execute the updated script
+4. Execute updated *xs_calculator.py*
 ```
 python xs_calculator.py
 ```

-Users can also run the calculator within the Jupyter Notebook, xs_calculator.ipynb.
+Users can also run the calculator within the Jupyter Notebook, *xs_calculator.ipynb*.
 Make sure to first set the conda environment as a kernel.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.